-Another fantastic thing about this pop filter is that it’s extremely budget-friendly.
+Another fantastic thing about this pop filter is that it’s incredibly budget-friendly.

 - Features a dual-layer of nylon mesh that prevents plosives, breath sounds, and lisping from being picked up

-- Has a universal mount that allows you to fix it to any microphone stand easily
+- It has a universal mount that allows you to fix it to any microphone stand easily

-- It also has a 360º flexible gooseneck that allows you to position it at the perfect angle.
+- It also has a 360º flexible gooseneck that will enable you to position it at the perfect angle.

 - Prevents the accumulation of saliva and dust particles from building up inside your microphone

-- Is an inexpensive accessory that is perfect for anybody looking for a pop filter on a budget
+- It is an inexpensive accessory that is perfect for anybody looking for a pop filter on a budget

-- The gooseneck can be a little stiff at first, but it will become more flexible after a while.
+- The gooseneck can be stiff initially, but it will become more flexible.

-Users praised the difference it made in their recordings, while some noted that the filter did a good job of reducing pop and hiss.
+Users praised the difference it made in their recordings, while some noted that the filter did an excellent job of reducing pop and hiss.

-The biggest issue that users seem to have with the filter is that it tends to bend after extended use, but this doesn’t seem to affect its performance.
+The most significant issue users seem to have with the filter is that it tends to bend after extended use, but this doesn’t affect its performance.